redeven/streambot.js/README.md

 - Twitch.tv
 - Trovo.live
+- YouTube.com

+Source Requirements:

+- Twitch.tv
-Requires a valid SSL certificate (privkey & fullchain) to sign Twitch subscriptions
+  - A valid SSL certificate (privkey & fullchain) to sign subscriptions
+  - External port `443` open (if hosting an HTTPS app with expressjs use the middleware)
+- YouTube.com
+  - An API key with `YouTube Data API v3` enabled

 ## Installation